 Katya Abazajian is a research assistant in the Metropolitan Housing and Communities Policy Center at the Urban Institute.
 She works in multiple subject areas including consumer financial protection, neighborhood development.
 Since starting at Urban, Abazajian has been involved with the National Neighborhood Indicators Partnership, the NeighborhoodInfo DC program, Promise Neighborhoods, and the DC Affordable Housing Preservation Network.

 Martin Abravanel is a senior research associate in the Metropolitan Housing and Communities Policy Center at the Urban Institute, where he has designed and directed various research and evaluation projects covering low-income housing programs; community development and revitalization programs; the fair housing law; and performance measurement—the latter including studies of customer satisfaction as well as national service.
 Abravanel chairs

-William Adams is a senior research associate in the Justice Policy Center at the Urban Institute, where he conducts research on the federal criminal justice system, federal sentencing and corrections, crimes in Indian country, and human trafficking.
+William Adams is a principal research associate in the Justice Policy Center at the Urban Institute, where he conducts research on the federal criminal justice system, federal sentencing and corrections, crimes in Indian country, and human trafficking.
 His areas of expertise include criminal justice policy, justice statistics, the federal justice system, federal sentencing, and corrections.
 At Urban, Adams directs projects focused on federal

 Gina Adams is a senior fellow in the Center on Labor, Human Resources, and Population and directs the Urban Institute’s Low-Income Working Families and Kids in Context initiatives.
 Her research spans a range of issues that affect the well-being of children and families.
 She is a national expert on child care and early education, focusing on the broad range of policies and programs affecting the affordability, quality, and supply of child care

 Nikhita Airi is a research assistant in the Urban-Brookings Tax Policy Center.
 She graduated with honors from Reed College and holds a BA in economics.